ai-cfia/dev-rel-docs/postmortems/incident-1.md

 issue would have helped us narrow down the scope of the problem more quickly.
 For instance, this approach would have enabled us to identify the specific failing component, such as disk, network, CPU, or memory failure.
-In this case, it was just an invalid API Key.
+In this case, it was just an invalid API Key and a misconfiguration of the ingress.

 ### What went well